feather-design-system/feather-design-system/docs/Components/AppBar/README.md

 ## Design

-The App Bar is designed to help anchor the user and can provide key interaction points.
+The app bar is designed to help anchor the user and can provide key interaction points.
 It is a prime location for brand and product identity.
-As a consistent component throughout the application, the App Bar is where company logos and product names are typically displayed.
-In addition to company logos, the App Bar also inherits primary theme colors to help visually anchor users on any page within the application.
+As a consistent component throughout the application, the app bar is where company logos and product names are typically displayed.
+In addition to company logos, the app bar also inherits primary theme colors to help visually anchor users on any page within the application.

 ## Example